2024eli/ftc-website-14607/content/camps.md

 ---
-title: '2020 Virtual Summer Camps'
+title: '2021 Virtual Summer Camps'
 menu: 'main'
 ---

 ![Image](https://scontent-iad3-1.xx.fbcdn.net/v/t1.0-9/100101029_1113005239081973_1166403192200626176_o.jpg?_nc_cat=100&_nc_sid=07e735&_nc_oc=AQmtzVEIsbAf4tl_EyByyC2tFtCFAZL0s3wmdQS3ZU2r7x-9JcBVejs_6nMIIv4PUok&_nc_ht=scontent-iad3-1.xx&oh=cdab012a2ce42f902946503f86c9f3a4&oe=5EEDA0E2)

-TJHSST's FIRST Tech Challenge Team 14607 Robot Uprising is proud to offer two free virtual summer camps, open to the community and general public.
+TJHSST's FIRST Tech Challenge Team 14607 Robot Uprising is proud to offer two free virtual camps, open to the community and general public.
 Classes are targeted at middle-school aged students, although anyone is free to attend and learn.
-These classes teach the fundamentals to technology and robotics, through CAD (Computer Aided Design), design principles, advanced manufacturing techniques, working with the Arduino microcontroller, programming in C/C++, and working with simple electronics.
+These classes teach the fundamentals to technology and robotics, through CAD (Computer Aided Design), design principles, advanced manufacturing techniques, and programming in Python.

 ____________

 ### Classes

-Each course has a 5 week curriculum with two classes/week.
-These semi-weekly classes will run on Monday and Wednesday nights.
+Each course has a 6 week curriculum with one class a week.
+These weekly classes will run on Saturday from 9:30-11:00 AM.
 Registration for both courses is open, and participants may register for either course, or both.
-Classes will run for a duration of 5 weeks from 6/15/2020 - 7/17/2020.
+Classes will run for a duration of 6 weeks.

 CAD/Design & Principles:

 - Monday/Wednesday 4:00 - 5:00 PM

-- Learn about the fundamentals of 3D Design with Autodesk Fusion 360 (free software for students)
+- Learn about the fundamentals of 3D Design with Onshape

 - Integrating CAD with Advanced Manufacturing techniques, from 3D printing, to laser-cutting, CNC, & more

 - Learn Engineering Best Practices and industry design principles and standards

-- Important! - Fusion 360 can only be run on Windows/Mac non-FCPSon laptops, as software has to be installed.

-Arduino C/C++:
+Python:

 - Monday/Wednesday 5:30 - 6:30 PM

-- Learn about how to program in Arduino C/C++ for the Arduino Microcontroller
+- Learn the fundamentals of Python programming

-- Basic virtual electronics instruction, including virtual simulation of LEDs, switches, PWM servos/motors, & more

-- Learn advanced object-oriented programming techniques with Arduino C
+- Learn advanced Data Structures and algorithmic thinking

+- Apply Python to robotics simulations
 ____________

 ### Register Here: